PUM01-2025/PowerFlow/README.md

 where *S_base* and *V_base* are positive, real-valued scale factors.
 Each grid in a network has an associated S_base and V_base.

-From the above definitions, it follows that per-unit values for impedances can be calculated as follows:

-FYLL I HÄR!

-Note that sqrt(3) ...
-TREFAS??

 #### Solvers

 PowerFlow implements two different algorithms (solvers): For grids that have a single SLACK/SLACK_EXTERNAL node, contain no cycles and where the LOAD nodes are located at the "leaves", a *Backward-Forward-Sweep* (BFS) algorithm is used.
 For other grids, the *Gauss-Seidel* algorithm is used.
 PowerFlow automatically detects which solver is most suitable for each grid.